Are you planning to purchase industrial equipment at auctions?

 In addition, a 10% deposit is sometimes required from the winning bidder.
 The remaining 90% must be paid within a max of 28 days or risk having the purchase forfeited.

-It's best practice to have an approval from an equipment financing company prior to winning the bid because some auctions only give you 7 days to make the purchase or you will pay late fees.
+It's best practice to have an approval from an equipment financing and leasing company prior to winning the bid because some auctions only give you 7 days to make the purchase or you will pay late fees.